2009 Dakar Rally: Accidents

 During the first stage of the rally, British driver Paul Green and co-driver Matthew Harrison were seriously injured when their Rally Raid UK car overturned.

 On 7 January 49-year-old French motorcycle rider Pascal Terry was found dead in a remote area.
 He had been missing since the second stage of the rally, and the cause of death was determined as a pulmonary edema.

 On the tenth stage on 13 January 48-year-old Spanish motorcyclist Cristóbal Guerrero was seriously injured after a heavy crash.
 24 hours after the accident, he was reportedly still in a coma and in a critical condition.
 Guerrero's son Cristóbal junior competes in the World Enduro Championship.

-During stage twelve of 15 January, rally leader Carlos Sainz rolled his Volkswagen Toureg into a ravine, ending the race for the Spaniard and his French co-pilot, Michel Perin, who received a shoulder injury during the crash.
+During stage twelve of 15 January, rally leader Carlos Sainz rolled his Volkswagen Touareg into a ravine, ending the race for the Spaniard and his French co-pilot, Michel Perin, who received a shoulder injury during the crash.